Medvedev91/timeto.me/README.md

 Let's create a repeating task for a daily morning routine at 7:00 with a checklist.

+On the home screen, tap at the bottom center to open tasks, tap the repeating icon, tap "New Repeating Task" and fill the form:

+- Task: Morning Routine;
+- Activity: Getting Ready;
+- Timer: 1h;
+- Time of the Day: 7:00;
+- Repetition Period: Every Day;
+- Checklists: Tap "+ new checklist", type "Morning Routine", "Save", "+ new item".
+Create few items like Drink a glass of water, Warm up, Shower, Light breakfast, Medication, Yesterday's reflection, Day plan.
+Tap "Done", again "Done";
+- Tap "Create".

+Test it!
+Open "Today" and tap the "Morning Routine" task.
+You will see the checklist.

 # Conclusion

 We learned the timer, repeating tasks, and checklists.
 Here are the most important points: